Fact of the blog: the single cell of the fertilised egg divides to produce the 6 billion cells of your fully grown baby.

 5 Your baby is developing in response to your lifestyle cues.
 For example, your growing baby reacts to the amount of food you eat, the types of food you eat and the stress levels you experience.
 Your baby receives a little part of everything you do in preparation for the environment in which they will be born into.
 I know it’s obvious but try to eat well, sleep well and manage your stress from the beginning of your pregnancy.
 Meditation has been scientifically proven to reduce stress levels and improve sleep.
 Try just 10 minutes a day, it takes time to really reap the benefits but starting now will help you.
 Mindfulness in pregnancy is key.

 7 You may find you get sore and uncomfortable boobs, particularly around the nipples, with some women experiencing shooting pains.
 Your daily shower may even feel unbearable.
 This is related to a surge of oestrogen and an important hormone known as HCG (human chorionic gonadotropin) which is also responsible for maintaining your pregnancy and is the hormone detected in pregnancy tests.
 Whilst your boobs will continue to change as your pregnancy progresses, and again after birth, ill-fitting bras will press uncomfortably on your sensitive breast tissue.
-Whatever style bra you go for just ensure you get the right size, it’s important to get measured by 15 weeks and again around 32-34 weeks.
-I think sports and adjustable bras are great.
+Whatever style bra you go for just ensure you get the right size.
+Lots of places offer free bra fittings – sports and adjustable bras are great.

 8 ‘Morning sickness’ is common – around 80% of women experience it, caused by the presence of HCG.
 It’s a pain when you aren’t telling your colleagues and have to go to the loo often or look randomly peaky.
 Ginger is thought to be a natural anti-sickness so perhaps try ginger biscuits or tea.
 You may also want to leave a snack by your bedside like a banana or biscuits to eat as soon as you wake up.
 This trick helps most women as it’s worse on an empty stomach and when your blood sugar level drops.
 Eating early helps you get ahead.
 It can be a sign of a healthy pregnancy but if you don’t get morning sickness don’t panic; you’ve just had a lucky escape!